 Accordingly, the restated financial statements for 2003 include an increase in depreciation, amortization and accretion expense and accumulated depreciation of \$7.6 million.
 The restated financial statements for 2004 reflect a \$9.9 million decrease in depreciation, amortization and accretion expense and accumulated depreciation.
-The interim quarterly financial statements for the first, second and third quarters of 2004 reflect a decrease in depreciation, amortization expense and accumulated depreciation, \$3.5 million and \$1.2 million, respectively.
-The interim quarterly financial statements for the first and second quarters of 2005 reflect an increase to depreciation expense of \$0.7 million and a decrease to accumulated depreciation of \$0.7 million, respectively.
+The interim quarterly financial statements for the first, second and third quarters of 2004 reflect a decrease in depreciation, amortization and accretion expense and accumulated depreciation of \$0.7 million, \$3.5 million and \$1.2 million, respectively.
+In 2005, the restated financials for the first three quarters include an increase to depreciation expense and a corresponding decrease to accumulated depreciation of \$0.7 million, \$1.3 million and \$0.6 million, respectively.